Kellman and FGCU host Bellarmine

 Fort Myers, Florida; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: FGCU hosts Bellarmine after Keeshawn Kellman scored 29 points in FGCU’s 86-82 win against the North Florida Ospreys.
+BOTTOM LINE: FGCU hosts Bellarmine after Keeshawn Kellman scored 29 points in FGCU’s 86-82 victory over the North Florida Ospreys.

-The Eagles are 10-4 on their home court.
-FGCU has a 3-2 record in one-possession games.
+The Eagles are 10-4 in home games.
+FGCU ranks second in the ASUN at limiting opponent scoring, allowing 70.0 points while holding opponents to 42.7% shooting.

-The Knights are 2-15 against ASUN opponents.
-Bellarmine is sixth in the ASUN scoring 73.0 points per game and is shooting 46.7%.
+The Knights are 2-15 against conference opponents.
+Bellarmine averages 10.9 turnovers per game and is 2-8 when committing fewer turnovers than opponents.

-FGCU scores 72.5 points per game, 7.6 fewer points than the 80.1 Bellarmine allows.
-Bellarmine averages 73.0 points per game, 3.0 more than the 70.0 FGCU allows to opponents.
+FGCU is shooting 47.2% from the field this season, 0.8 percentage points lower than the 48.0% Bellarmine allows to opponents.
+Bellarmine averages 9.1 made 3-pointers per game this season, 0.2 more makes per game than FGCU gives up.

-TOP PERFORMERS: Dallion Johnson is shooting 42.1% and averaging 14.7 points for the Eagles.
-Kellman is averaging 16.6 points over the last 10 games.

 LAST 10 GAMES: Eagles: 6-4, averaging 76.9 points, 33.8 rebounds, 14.8 assists, 4.9 steals and 3.0 blocks per game while shooting 48.8% from the field.
 Their opponents have averaged 75.1 points per game.